MOA-2010-BLG-328: Keck and HST Expose the Limits of Occams Razor in Microlensing: Microlensing event MOA-2010-BLG-328

 The microlensing event MB10328 was first detected by the Microlensing Observations in Astrophysics (MOA) group on 16 June 2010.
 The event is located at (R.A., Dec) = (17:57:59.12, --30:42:54.63) and Galactic coordinates $(l, b) = (-0.16, -3.21)$ degrees.
-An anomaly in the predicted single lens light curve model was observed, and an alert was issued to other microlensing groups on 27 July 2010.
+An anomaly in the predicted single lens light-curve model was observed, and an alert was issued to other microlensing groups on 27 July 2010.
 Shortly after other follow-up groups began to observe the event, and data was obtained from the Microlensing Follow-Up Network ($\mu$Fun; \cite{Gould2006}), the Probing Lensing Anomalies NETwork (PLANET; \cite{Beaulieu2006}), Microlensing Network for the Detection of Small Terrestrial Exoplanets (MiNDSTEp; \cite{Dominik2010}) and RoboNet \citep{Tsapras2009}.

 The data, modelling and analyses are presented in \cite{Furusawa2013}.
-Their light curve model revealed the effects of a microlensing parallax due to the orbital motion of the Earth \citep{Smith2003} and the orbital motion of the source star, which is often referred to as the xallarap effect.
+Their light-curve model revealed the effects of a microlensing parallax due to the orbital motion of the Earth \citep{Smith2003} and the orbital motion of the source star, which is often referred to as the xallarap effect.
 Although they do not completely exclude the xallarap solution, the data prefers the parallax plus orbital motion solution by $\Delta \chi^2 =5$.
 At such a low level of significance this could be influenced by systematics, which often affects parallax solutions in microlensing events.
 For events that have a relatively weak microlensing parallax, approximate symmetry exists in the plane where the lens is replaced by its mirror image.
 That symmetry is broken for this event however, and the $u_0 < 0$ and $u_0 > 0$ solutions differ by $\Delta \chi^2 = 78$, where $u_{0}$ is the impact parameter in units of Einstein radii.
-The light curve parameters for each model are presented in Table \ref{tab-mparams2}.

-The source color and magnitude were derived from CTIO V and I band photometry, and the observed I band magnitude of the source star from the model and OGLE data.
+The source color and magnitude were derived from CTIO V and $I$ band photometry, and the observed I band magnitude of the source star from the model and OGLE data.
 In combination with the color-color relations from \cite{Bessell1988} they found the $V$, $I$ and $K$ magnitudes of the source for the parallax plus orbital motion solutions and the xallarap solution.
 These are presented in Table \ref{furusawasource}.